MiniCluster

 1. Providing a custom command means the MiniCluster is ephemeral - it will run the command and clean up.

-2. Not providing a command means that we will create a persistent MiniCluster running a RESTFul API service (and GUI) to submit jobs to.
+2. Not providing a command means that we will create a persistent MiniCluster running in interactive mode.

 command: lmp -v x 2 -v y 2 -v z 2 -in in.reaxc.hns -nocite